wdika/mridc/projects/README.md

 Unfortunately, the BART package does not support straight-forward import.
 So, few things are needed to run BART:

-- After installation, set the TOOLBOX_PATH and PYTHONPATH environment variables for BART on the projects/reconstruction/export_bart_path.sh .
+-  After installation, set the TOOLBOX_PATH and PYTHONPATH environment variables for BART on projects/reconstruction/export_bart_path.sh .
 -  Finally export tha paths included in the following script (running the script won't work):

     ```
     bash ./projects/reconstruction/export_bart_path.sh